|

 in the 1960s nobody imagined such a development, the situation seems worse.
 In

-2004, the wealthiest 10% earned 49% of the total, a figure that increased to
+2004, the wealthiest 10% earned 49% of total income, a figure that rose to

 53% in 2008.

 On April 24, I published a blog about our revolutionary hike from Günterstal to Freiburg's town hall.
-I mentioned Freiburg's Social Democrat MP Gernot Erler, who, on that occasion, traced back the combination of the two words social and democracy to 1849.
-Ernst Elsenhans wrote them in the newspaper of Fort Rastatt Der Festungs-Bote.
-It was No 10, published near the end of the Baden Revolution on July 18, 1849, and was titled: Was ist und was will die soziale Demokratie?
+I mentioned Freiburg's Social Democrat MP Gernot Erler, who, on that occasion, traced the combination of the words "social" and "democracy" back to 1849.
+Ernst Elsenhans wrote them in the newspaper of Fort Rastatt, Der Festungs-Bote.
+It was No. 10, published near the end of the Baden Revolution on July 18, 1849, and was titled "Was ist und was will die soziale Demokratie?"
 (What is social democracy, and what is its aim?).
 I read the article and was stunned by one paragraph:

 Die Demokratie an sich wird uns weder Arbeit noch Brod geben, sie wird unsere fälligen Zinsen nicht zahlen, sie wird uns nicht von Sorgen und Leiden befreien, denn sie stößt bei Lösung ihrer Aufgabe, das Volk zur Herrschaft zu bringen, stets auf das Mißverhältnis des Eigenthums, des Besitzes.
 Diese Ungleichheit, dieses Mißverhältnis sucht nun der Sozialismus durch Herstellung der Gleichheit herzustellen ...
 Die Vertheilung der Güter soll nach dem Verlangen der Sozialisten von der Arbeit abhängig gemacht und dadurch die möglichste Gleichheit unter den Menschen erzielt, es soll jedem fleißigen, ordentlichen und geschickten Mann Gelegenheit verschafft werden, so viel Besitz zu erwerben, als zu einem vernünftigen Genuß des Lebens nötig ist ...
 (Democracy alone will give us neither jobs nor bread, it will not pay the interest on our debts, it will not liberate us from sorrows and sufferings for when trying to bring the people to power it always stumbles against the disproportion of property, of possession.
-Socialism tries to solve this disproportion by creating equality ...
-According to the socialists, the distribution of goods shall depend on work.
-Thereby the best possible equality among people shall be achieved.
+Socialism seeks to address this disproportion by creating equality ...
+According to socialists, the distribution of goods shall depend on work.
+Thereby, the best possible equality among people shall be achieved.
 Each hardworking, decent, industrious man shall have the opportunity to acquire sufficient property to assure him a reasonable enjoyment of life...)

-remunerations shall be more than just sufficient to survive.
+remuneration shall be more than just sufficient to survive.
 The text is

-burning hot for my country where unemployment is low, but many a man or woman
+burning hot for my country, where unemployment is low, but many a man or woman

 government money supplements.
 The victims are young people, single parents and